NewNew Blog PostRead more

 Critical Analysis

-Frameworks directly challenge each other's assumptions and blind spots.
-Intellectual tension is the goal here: weak ideas get exposed early.
+Frameworks challenge each other's assumptions.
+Weak ideas get exposed early.

 3